Flag of the Republic of China: Uses

+Chinese diaspora

 There has been disagreement in the overseas Chinese community on which flag to fly to represent themselves, supporters and organizations of the Chinese democracy movement often fly the ROC flag rather than the PRC flag to symbolize opposition to Communist rule.

+Some Hong Kongers have historically flown the ROC flag to demonstrate their shared opposition to the PRC's policies, as well as to honor the legacy of Sun Yat-sen, as part of the pro-ROC and pro-democracy camps.
+In recent years, however, due to the PRC's tightening of state control over Hong Kong, supporters of the ROC have faced severe restrictions in expressing their political support, especially in publicly flying the ROC flag or celebrating the National Day of the Republic of China on October 10th every year.

 Desecration

-Under Articles 118 and 160 of the Criminal Code of the Republic of China, it is a criminal offence to insult either the national flag or the national emblem of any country.
-If it is a national flag or emblem of a foreign country being insulted, the name of the offence would be ‘obstructing state diplomacy’; if it is the ones of the Republic of China, the offence would be ‘disturbing the order’.
-Besides, insulting or damaging the portrait of Sun Yat-sen is also punishable as ‘disturbing the order’.
+Under Articles 118 and 160 of the Criminal Code of the Republic of China, it is a criminal offense to insult either the national flag or the national emblem of any country.
+If it is a national flag or emblem of a foreign country being insulted, the name of the offense would be "obstructing state diplomacy"; if it is the ones of the Republic of China, the offense would be "disturbing order".
+Besides, insulting or damaging the portrait of Sun Yat-sen is also punishable as "disturbing order".
 The penalty can be either incarceration for one year or less, or a fine of $9,000 NTD or less.